-Note 1.
-Reserved for future use and must be programmed to 0 during MR.
+Note 1 Reserved for future use and must be programmed to 0 during MR.

-Note 2.
-WR (write recovery for autoprecharge)min in clock cycles is calculated following rounding algorithm.
+Note 2 WR (write recovery for autoprecharge)min in clock cycles is calculated by dividing tWR(in ns) by tCK(in ns) and rounding up to the next integer:WRmin[cycles] = Roundup(tWR[ns] / tCK[ns]).
 The WR value in the mode register must be programmed to be equal or larger than WRmin.
-The programmed WR value is used with t{RP} to determine t{DAL}.

-Note 3.
-The table shows the encodings for Write Recovery and internal Read command to Precharge command delay.
+The programmed WR value is used with tRP to determine tDAL.
+Note 3 The table shows the encodings for Write Recovery and internal Read command to Precharge command delay.
 For actual Write recovery timing, please refer to AC timing table.